 Election night probably won't bring the cathartic clarity it usually does.
-Barring a landslide-particularly a material Joe Biden lead in electoral votes-we probably won't know the winner on 3 November.
+Barring a landslide-particularly a material Joe Biden lead in electoral votes-we probably won't know the winner on November 3.
 It may take days to sort out, as states tally the vote, possibly recount and deal with legal challenges.
 Yet we should have a clear conclusion by early to mid-December at the latest.

 While some states will process mail-in ballots early, others legally can't until Election Day.
 Although some swing states require receipt of mail-in ballots by election night (Arizona, Florida, Georgia, Maine, Nebraska and Wisconsin), seven simply require postmarks by that date.
-Michigan, critical in 2016, will accept ballots through 17 November.
-Final, certified vote tallies are due even later, with the nomination of electors due by 8 December's safe harbour deadline (the last day on which states can select electors with assurance Congress will accept them).
-Those electors will then cast their votes-determining the presidenton 14 December.
+Michigan, critical in 2016, will accept ballots through November 17.
+Final, certified vote tallies are due even later, with the nomination of electors due by December 8's safe harbor deadline (the last day on which states can select electors with assurance Congress will accept them).
+Those electors will then cast their votes- determining the president-on December 14.
 Exhibit 10 shows the timeline of key national events and events in 12 swing states.